Surely you’ve seen the term “thin content” – digital marketing speak for content that provides little to no value – in your online travels.

 With Copyscape, you can enter the domain and quickly recognize any threats of duplicate content.

-Duplicate content issues are always an issue for websites with quality blogs.
+Duplicate content issues are always a concern for websites with quality blogs.

 Things get much worse for news-based organizations that post hundreds of stories a month.

-For one of my news-based clients, which sometimes creates up to 50 posts per month, Copyscape has been the go-to tool to immediately recognize others who scrape content.
+For one of my news-based clients, which sometimes publishes up to 50 posts per month, Copyscape has been the go-to tool to immediately recognize others who scrape content.